vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

 ## Front or back-end developer?

-  This book is focused on back-end development.
+  This book is focused on back-end development, although the examples also present basic front-end development.
+A great explanation about what a front-end developer is can be found [here](http://www.frontendhandbook.com/what-is-a-FD.html).
+  A back-end developer takes care of the logic and core behind the scenes in a web application.
+This programmer creates components and features that implements the business logic of the application.
+Is a person who designs, develops, maintains, tests and evaluates the software.
+  A person capable of doing both is called a full-stack developer.